minzart/sunrise-oath/glossary/prismata.md

+(The following is an old Facebook post I found while scouring my Facebook for local RPG playgroups.)

 December 23rd, 2014 to January 1st, 2015 is ten days.
 Since I would otherwise be wasting away at home practicing piano, I will try to do some writing on each of these ten days.
 The first nine days will be self-reflections, and the tenth, on New Year's Day, will look forward.
 This will be Post 2/10.

 ***